 Video Set – Azure SQL Capacity Planning

-Interesting Value Add 🙂
+Interesting Value Add – Infrastructure as Code Videos 🙂

-The following two links are an interesting topic called "Infrastructure As Code" Being able to deploy your solution into infrastructure using code rather than building by hand.
+The following two links are an interesting topic called “Infrastructure As Code,” Being able to deploy your solution into infrastructure using code rather than building by hand.
 This gives you the ability to use CD/CI in your solution development and deployment.

 Infrastructure as Code and Azure – A Match Made in the Cloud (Part 2) – In the second part of this two-part series, Hamish Watson shows us how to use infrastructure as code to deploy an Azure Kubernetes systems cluster.

-Infrastructure as Code and Azure – A Match Made in the Cloud (Part 1) – In the first part of this two-part series with Hamish Watson, we will look at the various methods available to deploy an Azure SQL database, including PowerShell, Azure CLI and Terraform.
-Creating resources has never been easier or more standard than what we have now.
+Infrastructure as Code and Azure – A Match Made in the Cloud (Part 1) – In the first part of this two-part series with Hamish Watson, we will look at the various methods available to deploy an Azure SQL database, including PowerShell, Azure CLI, and Terraform.
+Creating resources has never been easier or more standard than we have now.